 You hear the phrase “My office is at the beach” and …

-A – Guess it’s part of some surf music lyrics
+A – You guess it’s part of some surf music lyrics

-B – Think about digital nomads working in Thailand
+B – Daydream about working remotely in Thailand

-C – Never heard the Brazilian song Zóio de Lula – and probably wouldn’t understand this statement on the lyrics – but enjoy the idea
+C – Never heard the Brazilian song Zóio de Lula – and probably wouldn’t understand the lyrics – but enjoy the idea

 D – Think the beach is just a place to relax.